 Welcome to FS2

-Welcome to our first term at Harthill Primary School!
-Mrs Lidster, Mrs Barker, Mrs Mann and I are so excited to welcome the children to our class and get to know them.
-We have an exciting term planned with lots of new learning and will be sharing photographs with you below.
+Welcome back to another jam-packed half term in FS2!
+Mrs Lidster, Mrs Barker, Mrs Mann and I have an exciting term planned with lots of new learning and will be sharing photographs with you below.

-This half term our focus book is Owl Babies by Martin Waddell, which we will be reading as a class and using as a basis for some of our learning.
-You may also like to read the following books which form part of this half term’s ‘must reads’: Monkey Puzzle (Julia Donaldson), The little red hen, Rosie’s walk (Pat Hutchins) and The Cat in the Hat (Dr Seuss).
+This half term our focus book is Puffin Peter by Petr Horacek, which we will be reading as a class and using as a basis for some of our learning.
+You may also like to read the following books which form part of this half term’s ‘must reads’: What the ladybird heard (Julia Donaldson), Flotsam (David Weisner), Farmer Duck (Martin Waddell)

 Ways you can help at home

 The children made fantastic progress in reading last term.
 This term Mrs Lidster and I will continue to swap their Bug Club phonics book when we read with them each week.
 Please also make use of the online Bug Club books as there are more titles available online than we have physical books available.
 We will also swap their additional colour banded book up to 3 times a week when you have shared it together.
 Unlike the Bug Club books these are not completely phonetically decodable so may require some input from you.
 If you would like to borrow any books from our class book shelf please feel free to come and choose some any day after school.
 You will notice that in school we will only write in the Home-School diary once a week; however the children will have class and group reading and Phonics sessions daily which will not be recorded.

 Writing - Encourage the children to practise their writing wherever possible, through writing shopping lists, birthday cards, invitations, recipes or following any of your child's interests.
 Feel free to share this with us in school as it can be included in their learning journey folder.